akrenner/NOAA-LCI/Manual.md

 ## set up folder for R scripts and pull scripts from github
 setwd (rFolder)
 system ("git update")
-# source ("runAll.R")
+source ("runAll.R")
-source ("ctd_processing.R")
+# source ("ctd_processing.R")
 ````
-This will batch-process CTD files using SEABIRD software and do some basic QAQC.
-This may take a while.
-After a successful run, plots can be found in *~/tmp/LCI_noaa/media/*
+This will batch-process CTD files using SEABIRD software, do some basic QAQC, and update all the routine plots and analysis, State-of-the-Bay, etc. Some functions require an internet connection, some need a connection to the NCCOS VPN (update of SWMP data).
+This may take a while (several hours).
+After a successful run, plots can be found in *~/tmp/LCI_noaa/media/*.
+Aggregated CTD .csv files will be in *~/tmp/LCI_noaa/data-products/CTD/*.
+Using `source ("ctd_processing.R")` instead of `source ("runAll.R)` will only do the .hex to .csv conversion of the CTD files, along with some basic QAQC.

 #### Manual notes (no iPad)
 Make a PDF from the hand-written notes.
 You can use a scanner to PDF.
 If you have an iPhone, you can photograph all the pages.
 To make a PDF, select the relevant images -> share -> print -> share (and email it to yourself).
 The resultant PDF will be huge -- reduce its size by opening it in Acrobat and File -> Reduce File Size.
 Name the resultant file YYYY-MM.pdf (using year and month of the survey) and upload to the workspace.

 #### Run a small example dataset
-Running the script *runAll.R* will convert ctd hex files, as well as producing various section plots, and State-of-the-bay plots.

-A smaller and faster workflow, only plotting the most recent survey (or a user-chosen survey) is under development.
+A smaller and faster workflow than *runAll.R* , only plotting the most recent survey (or a user-chosen survey) is under development.

 #### CTD calibration files
 Any new calibration files need to be placed into ~/Documents/GISdata/LCI/CTD-processing/Workspace/conFiles/